Patient's Query

 Yes, water containing HIV infected blood cannot transmit HIV infection.
 Nothing to worry.

-I did not had unprotected sex with anyone in my life.
-My mistake is that one day I had bitten by my pet dog after that I went to a government hospital.
+I have not had unprotected sex with anyone in my life.
+My mistake is that one day my pet dog bit me, and after that, I went to a government hospital.
 I think they reused the string.
 After that, I went for an HIV, PCR, and DNA test.
-The test was negative but for the past six days, I am getting more sweat when I sit or walk and also while sleeping.
+The test was negative, but for the past six days, I have been getting more sweat when I sit or walk, and also while sleeping.
 Is this a sign of HIV?
-I never had sweat issues in my life and I am going to get married soon.
+I never had sweat issues in my life, and I am going to get married soon.

 Please help.